 - Forward the student's Prelim-Abstract to the Advisory Committee.

-- Fix the date and time of the exam about 4 weeks before the exam.
+- Fix the date and time of the exam at least 4 weeks before the exam.

-- Convene a Pre-Prelim-Meeting with the Advisory Committee two weeks before the exam to discuss the student's strengths and weaknesses (using the student's "Proposed Program of Study", grades, qualifier results, and Advisor input) and plan the exam.
-A form indicating that the "Pre-Prelim Committee Meeting" has taken place must be submitted to the Assistant to the DGS.
+- Convene a Pre-Prelim-Meeting with the Advisory Committee 1 - 2 weeks before the exam to discuss the student's strengths and weaknesses and to plan the exam.

 - Prepare a brief written summary of the exam and the result.
 The summary must be distributed to the Advisory Committee for review.
 After appropriate revisions are completed, the summary must be sent to the student, the Committee and the DGS.
 In cases where the student received a Conditional Pass, the summary must include a description of the remedial work that the student is required to complete, and a timeline for its completion.